 Accountability in this context is defined, according to the NETmundial multistakeholder statement, as the existence of mechanisms for independent checks and balances as well as for review and redress.

-The definition clarifies how accountability can be achieved: by providing the appropriate mix of mechanisms.
+The definition clarifies how accountability can be achieved: by providing the appropriate set of mechanisms.
 The goal of the group is to enhance ICANN’s accountability by elaborating proposals for enhancements or new mechanisms.
 The focus on this definition is therefore absolutely critical to the CCWG.
 However further clarity regarding the definition’s various components is needed.

 Checks and balances

-The group defines “checks and balances mechanisms” as a series of mechanisms put in place to adequately address the concerns from the various interested parties in the discussion and decision process, as well as to ensure that certain key impacts are safely managed without risk for the incumbent parties.
+The group defines “checks and balances mechanisms” as a series of mechanisms put in place to adequately address the concerns from the various interested parties in the discussion and decision process, as well as to ensure that certain key impacts are safely managed without risk for the incumbent and future parties.
 These mechanisms may be triggered by one or more parties and may also be specific to a certain party and exclusive of third parties.

 Examples include:

-Constitution of balanced groups of stakeholders to shape or define policy decisions (e.g. the composition of the GNSO Council and the ICANN Board of Directors)
+Establishment of balanced groups of stakeholders to shape or define policy decisions (e.g. the composition of the GNSO Council and the ICANN Board of Directors)

 Ability to provide advice before a decision is made (e.g. Advisory Committees such as GAC, SSAC)